Experience epic surf, golden beaches, the aloha spirit and active volcanoes on this gap year program in Hawaii!

 This 6-week mini semester program offers you an enriching and inspiring experience in tropical Hawaii.
 Hawaii consists of eight islands, which are all unique in their own way.
 Your days will be as varied as the islands you visit, with a fusion of hands-on volunteer work, surfing, snorkeling, cultural immersion and, of course, non-stop adventure!

 There is an endless list of things to do in Hawaii.
 From learning to smash open coconuts and making beautiful leis, to stargazing on top of a dormant volcano and heading out to one of only four green sand beaches in the world.
 Immerse yourself in Hawaiian culture as you discover its fascinating ocean and mountain landscape and explore the incredible jungle, volcanoes, and beaches.

 This gap semester program is perfect for high school graduates, college students and graduates, and gap year students, ideally 18 to 22 years old.
 Optional transferable academic credit is available to all participants.

 Aloha!
 On arrival to Kona, you will be met by your program instructors.
-After a comprehensive program briefing, we’ll immerse ourselves in the epic nature surrounding our new home
+After a comprehensive program briefing, we’ll immerse ourselves in the epic nature surrounding our new home base.